 7. Give them feedback when you can

-Crisis services are frankly a horrible place to work.
+Crisis services can be frankly a horrible place to work.
 Any kind of front-line work like this has a lot of people having the worst days of their lives, feeling totally overwhelmed and miserable.
 If you have a positive experience, be sure to let that person or the service know that what they’ve done has made a difference.
+Treat them with respect and dignity.
 We need to look after the good folks in these kinds of roles so they stay around and look after the next person.
 On the flipside, if you have a terrible experience and have the time/energy, make a complaint.
 Be clear about what you wanted and what you didn’t like.
-It wont change the world, but it can be part of culture changes in the mental health system.
+It won’t change the world, but it can be part of culture changes.

 8. Maintain credibility